-Learn how to make a seashell & sea glass wind chimes with simple materials in an afternoon.
+Learn how to make a seashell & sea glass wind chime with simple materials in an afternoon.
 This wind chime was inspired by the movie, “The Choice.”
+This DIY wind chime not only makes a relaxing bit of music when the wind blows but it looks beautiful too.

 Have you read any Nicholas Sparks books?
 Or, have you seen any of his movies?
 Surely you have at least heard of “The Notebook.”
 Well, I like them very much and in a world of negativity and sadness, there’s nothing like a Nicholas Sparks story to lift the spirit.